web-push-libs/web-push-php/README.md

   * openssl

 PHP 7.2+ is recommended for better performance.

+There is no support and maintenance for older PHP versions, however you are free to use the following compatible versions:
-For PHP 5.6 or HHVM compatibility, use the v1.x releases.
+- PHP 5.6 or HHVM: `v1.x`
+- PHP 7.0: `v2.x`

 ## Installation
 Use [composer](https://getcomposer.org/) to download and install the library and its dependencies.